wevm/viem/site/zksync/actions/sendTransaction.md

 ---
-head:
-  - - meta
-    - property: og:title
-      content: sendTransaction
-  - - meta
-    - name: description
-      content: Creates, signs, and sends a new EIP712 transaction to the network.
-  - - meta
-    - property: og:description
-      content: Creates, signs, and sends a new EIP712 transaction to the network.
+description: Creates, signs, and sends a new EIP712 transaction to the network.
 ---

 # sendTransaction